INFORMSJoC/2022.0253/README.md

 The software and data in this repository are a snapshot of the software and data described in the paper
 ["Software for data-based stochastic programming using bootstrap estimation"](https://doi.org/aa.bbbb/ijoc.yyy.zzzz) by X. Chen and D.L.
-Woodruff
+Woodruff.
 The snapshot corresponds to tag v0.1.0-beta on [boot-sp github](https://github.com/boot-sp/boot-sp)

-**Important: This code is being developed on an on-going basis at https://github.com/boot-sp/boot-sp).
-Please go there if you would like to get a more recent version or would like support**
+**Important: This code is being developed on an on-going basis at https://github.com/boot-sp/boot-sp) Please go there if you would like to get a more recent version or would like support**

 ## Cite